mpottebaum/rscy-g/README.md

 run it again and you got yourself a fresh new db, ya dig?

-## use turso
+## set up the dopness dev env, bb
+get in `/the-dopness` dir

-add deez variables to a `.env` file in the root dir, yo:
+add deez variables to a `.env` file in that dir, yo:
 ```
 DB_TOKEN=
 DB_URL=
 ```

-## set up the dev env, bb

-in the directory:
+still inside `/the-dopness`:
 ```
 # install tailwind + build css
 npm install